Abdul Hamid Jumat: Career

 Abdul Hamid first started out as a skins exporter with his own company until around 1955, when he founded the Singapore division of the United Malays National Organisation (UMNO).
 Abdul Hamid was a member of Labour Front.

 Following David Marshall's appointment as Chief Minister in 1955, Abdul was subsequently appointed as Minister of Local Government, Lands, and Housing, though he was initially intended to be Minister of Communication and Works.

 Cited as "Singapore's first minister of Malay descent", he hold the position until June 1959.
-Abdul became the "first Singapore Ambassador to Germany".
+Abdul became the "first Malaysian Ambassador to Germany".
 He was also the inaugural ambassador to other countries, such as Egypt, the Netherlands, and the Philippines.
 In addition, Abdul served as Deputy Chief Minister of Singapore between 1956 and 1959.

-Abdul was conferred the title of Dato' and the Order of the Defender of the Realm, rank Commander of the Order of the Defender of the Realm.
+Abdul has conferred the title of Dato' and the Order of the Defender of the Realm, rank Commander of the Order of the Defender of the Realm.